-Comedians have been creating “compelling content” since the first cave man stood up around the camp fire and shared his observations on the humorous implications of the Neanderthal experience.
+Comedians have been creating “compelling content” since the first caveman stood up around the campfire and shared his observations on the humorous implications of the Neanderthal experience.

 “Ogg go to cave to eat bear, bear not dead, bear wake up and eat Ogg… ha-ha-ha”.

 Timing—Timing is everything.
-If a you’re looking to capitalist on something funny in the news, for example, you must act fast to get noticed by the ever-shortening attention span of today’s online audience.
+If you’re looking to capitalise on something funny in the news, for example, you must act fast to get noticed by the ever-shortening attention span of today’s online audience.
 Jokes about things that happened months, or even minutes, ago are not usually nearly as noticeable (or funny) as ones that deal with something that happened today.
 Staying current with trends is a vital task that extends to every aspect of social media planning.

 Attitude — Sometimes it’s not the material but the delivery—certain “voices” or “tones” are funny by themselves in the right context—Wise guy NYCer, Stuffy Brit, Southern Good Ol Boy. —match the “voice” of your post to your target market

-Words with a K are Funny — I don’t really know how relevant this one is, but it’s a word of advice taken from Neil Simon’s Sunshine Boys — a play and later a movie about an old vaudevillian comedy team planning a reunion.
-If it works for you, go with God…
+Words with a K are Funny — I don’t know how relevant this one is, but it’s a word of advice taken from Neil Simon’s Sunshine Boys — a play and later a movie about an old vaudevillian comedy team planning a reunion.
+If it works for you, go with God.